 What's your secret to a truly delicious potato salad?

-Pictured above: Classic Recipe: Smashed Potato Salad
+Pictured Classic Recipe: Smashed Potato Salad

 (Image: Nealey Dozier)